apache/skywalking/docs/en/concepts-and-designs/oal.md

 > all_p99 = from(All.latency).p99(10);

 In this case, p99 value of all incoming requests.
 The parameter is the precision of p99 latency calculation, such as in above case, 120ms and 124 are considered same.

-- `errorRate`.
-The error rate of browser traffic (only browser).
-> browser_app_error_rate = from(BrowserAppTraffic.trafficCategory).errorRate();

-The denominator is the amount of normal traffic in the browser, and the numerator is the first error traffic in the browser.

 ## Metrics name
 The metrics name for storage implementor, alarm and query modules.
 The type inference supported by core.